Coder, Teacher, Conversationalist

 November 2016 - September 2017

-- Built fully functional Feature Toggle service and Feature toggle client as a NuGet package from scratch to implement dark launches and speed up release time.
-This allowed us to speed up our release schedule by weeks.
+Built fully functional Feature Toggle service and Feature toggle client as a NuGet package from scratch to implement dark launches and speed up release time.
+This allowed us to speed up our release schedule by weeks by only releasing new features to a subset of users.

 June 2013 - Present